Atlanta: Economy

 Information technology (IT) has become an increasingly important part of Atlanta's economic output, earning the city the nickname the "Silicon peach".
-As of 2013, Atlanta contains the fourth-largest concentration of IT jobs in the US, numbering 85,000+.
+As of 2013, Atlanta contains the fourth-largest concentration of IT jobs in the U.S., numbering 85,000+.
 The city is also ranked as the sixth fastest-growing for IT jobs, with an employment growth of 4.8% in 2012 and a three-year growth near 9%, or 16,000 jobs.
 Companies are drawn to Atlanta's lower costs and educated workforce.

 Recently, Atlanta has been the center for film and television production, largely because of the Georgia Entertainment Industry Investment Act, which awards qualified productions a transferable income tax credit of 20% of all in-state costs for film and television investments of $500,000 or more.
-Film and television production facilities based in Atlanta include Techwood Studios, Pinewood Atlanta Studios, Tyler Perry Studios, Williams Street Productions, and the EUE/Screen Gems soundstages.
+Film and television production facilities based in Atlanta include Techwood Studios, Pinewood Atlanta Studios, Tyler Perry Studios, Williams Street Productions, and the Cinespace Film Studios soundstages.
 Film and television production injected $9.5 billion into Georgia's economy in 2017, with Atlanta garnering most of the projects.
 Atlanta has emerged as the all-time most popular destination for film production in the United States and one of the 10 most popular destinations globally.

-Compared to other American cities, Atlanta's economy was disproportionately affected by the Great Recession, with the city's economy being ranked 68th among 100 American cities in a September 2014 report due to an elevated unemployment rate, declining real income levels, and a depressed housing market.
-From 2010 to 2011, Atlanta saw a 0.9% contraction in employment and plateauing income growth at 0.4%.
-Although unemployment had decreased to 7% by late 2014, this was still higher than the national unemployment rate of 5.8%.
-Atlanta's housing market has also struggled, with home prices dropping by 2.1% in January 2012, reaching levels not seen since 1996.
-Compared with a year earlier, the average home price in Atlanta plummeted to 17.3% in February 2012, thus becoming the largest annual drop in the history of the index for any American or global city.
-The decline in home prices prompted some economists to deem Atlanta the worst housing market in the nation at the height of the depression.
-Nevertheless, the city's real estate market has resurged since 2012, so much median home value and rent growth significantly outpaced the national average by 2018, thanks to a rapidly-growing regional economy.
+As of 2026, Atlanta was designated the best city in the nation for young professionals to start a career using two categories: professional opportunities and quality of life.
+The city was also ranked 12th best for starting a new business.